Farquhar13/meng-research/README.md

-# Cornell Applied and Engineering Physics Masters Research
+# Cornell Applied and Engineering Physics Masters Research (Fall 2018)
 Researching Neural Networks used for use at CERN CMS

 ## Goals: